 - Inadequate lighting: Inadequate lighting can lead to assaults and robberies or slip and fall accidents.

-- Allowing more than the maximum number of people in a building: This can be dangerous in emergencies such as a fire.
+- Overcrowding: Allowing more than the maximum number of people in a building can be dangerous in emergencies such as a fire.

-- Failure to correct any hazardous condition such as a spill or broken step that causes a fall
+- Failure to correct hazardous conditions: Such as a spill or broken step that causes a fall.

-- Being injured by a person who was served too much alcohol
+- Overserving alcohol: Being injured by a person who was served too much alcohol.

 Defining Premises Liability

-Every case is unique and based upon the particular facts and circumstances that you encountered.
-If you have been injured in a bar or club, obtain medical attention immediately so that you can document your injuries.
+Every case is unique and based upon the particular facts and circumstances.
+If you have been injured in a bar or club, obtain medical attention immediately to document your injuries.
 It is also advisable to report your incident to the police.
-After you have received medical attention call a lawyer immediately to understand your rights.
+After receiving medical attention, call a lawyer immediately to understand your rights.

-Evidence that Can Prove Liability in Bar or Club Liability Cases
+Evidence that Can Prove Liability in Bar or Club Cases

 Police Report